Separation Lawyers for Men

 Who Drafts the Separation Agreement?

-Either side may draft a separation agreement.
+The fact of the matter is that either side may draft a separation agreement.
 Perhaps you did not consider that you and your wife were now on opposite sides, but you are.
 Your trusted, local family law attorney can clarify for you that her attorney will work to protect her rights and assets just as vigorously as your attorney will protect you.

 This means a negotiation will almost certainly be necessary.
 The separation agreement should not be some cut-and-pasted, poorly worded nonsense from the internet.
 In the hands of a skilled separation attorney looking out for men’s interests, your separation agreement can protect you in all aspects of divorce and family law: